BICE

 BICE meets the international standards of a certification body.
 When a government does not certify a profession, a certification body can do so according to ISO/IEC 17024.
 This describes the general requirements for institutions performing certification of persons.
 In doing so, BICE guarantees the confidentiality of the information given in the context of a certification.

+BICE was created with the support of VerV, Professional Association for Ergonomics, in Belgium.
 Accreditation is open to all candidates who meet the criteria and live or work in Belgium.

 -